Roles, Principles, Systems

-Most patients lose survival options not because of the cancer alone, but because understanding comes too late.
+Most patients don’t lose survival options because of cancer alone.
+They lose them because understanding comes too late.

-I help people understand what is driving their cancer so they can act earlier, before options are lost.
+I help people understand their diagnosis early so that options won’t be lost.

 Cause → System → People → Survival